Data

 Combine Terms with Boolean Operators

-vcp data search "domain:imaging AND species:human"
+vcp data search 'tissue:kidney AND cellxgene'

-vcp data search "cryoet data portal"
+vcp data search "'cryoet data portal' AND CZII"

 Wildcard Terms